bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 10°
-- Breezy and Mostly Cloudy
+- Mostly Clear
-- 83% humidity
+- 88% humidity
 - 12 mph wind
-- 67% cloud cover
+- 37% cloud cover
 - 34 AQI 🟩
 - About 11 inches of snow on the ground
 - 0.18 inches of rain and 2.46 inches of snow in the past 24 hours